neta767/chat-server/README.md

 # chat-server

-This app is a backend implementation for a chat application, using mock data.
+This is a backend implementation for a chat application, using mock data.

 ## Instructions